ZJWebb/MERN_ExerciseTracker/README.md

 ### Capstone Project CS290 - Fullstack MERN App
 - Full stack MERN app developed for CS 290.
-This app utilizes MONGODB, Express, React, and Node (MERN) to create an exercise planning or tracking platform.
+This app utilizes MONGODB, Express, React, and Node (MERN) to create an exercise planning/tracking platform.
 - Users can create new exercises, see created exercises, edit existing exercises, and delete unwanted exercises.